 We advise and signpost families of autistic girls and women.
 We support women seeking or undergoing a diagnostic assessment.

-Online group for Autistic adults (18+) who have received a diagnosis within the last two years – ‘Welcome to the Autistic community’.
+Autism Rights Group Highland (ARGH) is an online group for Autistic adults (18+) who who have received a diagnosis within the last two years – ‘Welcome to the Autistic community’.
 The course will consist of 6 weekly sessions followed by 4 monthly sessions (10 sessions of 2 hours in total).
 Online group for parents of autistic children – ‘Autism – what does it mean for my child and family?’.
 We will be working with an ARGH member who has vast experience of working in the third sector with disability charities.
 Both available across Scotland.

 All material for the course is written by autistic adults and sessions will be delivered and facilitated by autistic adults.